 Actions required for enrollment:

-• Completed Y BASE Registration Form
+• Completed Y BASE Registration and Payment Authorization forms

 • Immunization Record